 The Progress Tool provides the most accurate insights when companies can input actual wage data, as they are able to do for their own employees.
 Companies that have signed up to UN Global Compact’s Living Wage Target to achieve 100% of employees earning a living wage by 2030 can use the Progress Tool to meet their reporting obligations.

-By using the Progress Tool, companies can understand for themselves, and demonstrate publicly, the extent to which they are helping the lowest-paid workers that contribute to their financial success achieve a living wage.
-Furthermore, it supports companies to meet the growing demands of investors, due diligence legislation and reporting standards.
+By using the Progress Tool, companies can understand for themselves, and demonstrate publicly, the extent to which they are helping the lowest-paid workers who contribute to their financial success achieve a living wage.
+Furthermore, it supports companies to meet the growing demands of investors, due diligence legislation, and reporting standards.

 The three-year project to develop the Living Wage Accounting Model, on which the Progress Tool is based, involved extensive consultation with, and learning from companies, investors, standard-setters, living wage initiatives and accounting experts.